Shang Juncheng

-Shang Juncheng (also known as Jerry Shang; born 2 February 2005) is a Chinese professional tennis player.
-He reached a career-high ATP singles ranking of world No. 47 on 21 October 2024.
+Shang Juncheng (商竣程, also known as Jerry Shang; born 2 February 2005) is a Chinese professional tennis player.
+He reached a career-high ATP singles ranking of world No. 47 on 21 October 2024 and a doubles ranking of world No. 583 achieved on 2 March 2026.
 He is currently the No. 4 singles player from China.
 In July 2021, he reached No. 1 in the ITF junior rankings.

 Personal life

 Shang currently trains and lives at the IMG Academy in Bradenton, Florida.
 He is coached by Martin Alund.

 Shang is the son of former national footballer Shang Yi and former table tennis world champion Wu Na.

 Career

 2019: First ITF Junior title

 In 2019, Shang was the first player born in 2005 to win a tournament on the ITF Junior Circuit.

 2021: Major Junior finalist

 Shang played in the French Open and reached the quarterfinals, in which he lost to Sean Cuenin in two sets.

 He also played in the Wimbledon Junior Event and reached the semifinals.
 He lost to Victor Lilov in two sets.

 In the US Open Junior Event, he reached the final and lost to Daniel Rincón in two sets (2–6, 6–7^{6}).